-The WRI research portfolio is supported by UW System funding for the Wisconsin Groundwater Research and Monitoring Program and includes interdisciplinary projects in four areas: groundwater, surface water, groundwater-surface water interactions, and drinking water.
+The WRI research portfolio is supported by Universities of Wisconsin funding for the Wisconsin Groundwater Research and Monitoring Program and includes interdisciplinary projects in four areas: groundwater, surface water, groundwater-surface water interactions, and drinking water.
 Groundwater is a top priority and an area of particular strength at the WRI.

-During FY23, the WRI directed a wide-ranging program of priority groundwater research consisting of four new projects and three continued projects.
+During FY24, the WRI directed a wide-ranging program of priority groundwater research consisting of three new projects and two continued projects.
 These included short- and long-term studies both applied and fundamental in nature.
 They provide a balanced program of laboratory, field, and computer-modeling studies and applications aimed at preserving or improving groundwater quality and quantity.
-Key areas of emphasis in FY23 included research focused on groundwater contaminants, including nitrate and road salt; water quantity challenges in the Central Sands; geochemistry and microbiology; and understanding public perspectives and values and supported graduate and undergraduate students at UW-Milwaukee, UW-Madison, and UW-Platteville.
+Key areas of emphasis in FY24 included research projects focused on groundwater contaminants, including per- and polyfluoroalkyl substances (PFAS), pathogens, and geogenic contaminants; challenges associated with groundwater flooding; and understanding public perspectives and values; and supported graduate and undergraduate students at UW-Milwaukee, UW-Madison, and UW-Green Bay.